-Similarly, it's possible to draw an open section in file A, import that section into file B, and then draw additional lines or curves (in the same group or another group) within file B to close that section.
-If file C imports file B, then the closed section may be extruded.
+Similarly, it's possible to draw an open section in file A, link that section into file B, and then draw additional lines or curves (in the same group or another group) within file B to close that section.
+If file C links in file B, then the closed section may be extruded.
 This allows the user to reuse sections, or portions of a section, in multiple files, in such a way that a change in the original will propagate to all the parts that use that geometry.

-When an assembly file is loaded, SolveSpace loads all of the imported files as well.
-If the imported files are not available, then an error occurs.
-When transfering an assembly file to another computer, it's necessary to transfer all of the imported files as well.
+When an assembly file is loaded, SolveSpace loads all of the linked files as well.
+If the linked files are not available, then an error occurs.
+When transfering an assembly file to another computer, it's necessary to transfer all of the linked files as well.

 It is never possible to change a line or curve's color, line width, or other cosmetic properties directly.
 Instead, the cosmetic properties of an entity may be specified by assigning that entity to a line style.
 The style specifies color, line width, text height, text origin, text rotation, and certain other properties that determine how (and whether) an object appears on-screen and in an exported file.

 SolveSpace's basic color scheme is defined by the default styles.
 To view them, choose "line styles" from the home screen in the text window.
 This is where, for example, lines are specified to be white by default, and constraints to be magenta, and points to be green.
 The default styles may be modified.
 These modifications will be saved in the user config (the registry on Windows, a .json file on other platforms), and will apply to all files opened on that computer.

 It is also possible to create custom styles, for cosmetic or other purposes.
 (For example, laser cutters often use the color of a line to specify the power and feed with which to cut it.)
 To create a custom style, choose "new custom style" in the style screen.
 The new style will appear at the bottom of the list of styles, with default name new-custom-style.